Sophora Prostrata 'Little Baby' Planting Instructions

 Sophora prostrata Little Baby Planting and Care Instructions

-Will grow outside in USDA zones 7,8, or 9.
+Will grow outside in USDA zones 8 through 11.
 Can be grown as a house plant, if indoor humidity is 30 - 50%, and light is bright enough.
-If growing inside a building, a North facing window is approximately 75% shade and most well lit interior rooms are 80% shade.
+If growing inside a building, a North facing window is approximately 75% shade and most well-lit interior rooms are 80% shade.
 This is not enough light.
 Furnaces and wood stove tend to drop humidity to 10% or less, which is too dry.

 IF PLANTING IN A CONTAINER OR RAISED BED: